 On March 1, 2017, the Black Rock Field Office received a new communication site application to construct a site in the Kamma Mountains near Hycroft Mine.
-We are reviwing their application.
-The NEPA for this project is anticpated to be completed by the end of October.
+This project was approved in late 2017.

 On March 1, 2017, we received an expression of interest letter to purchase public lands in Hualapai Flat.
-This is in accordance with our Land Use Plan, and we have had initial meetings with the proponent and asked them how they would like to proceed.
+This is in accordance with our Land Use Plan and we have had initial meetings with the proponent and asked them how they would like to proceed.

-Cultural:
+Cultural